novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-104.md

 ‘Could it be that our father likes this guy and is encouraging unnie to date him?’

-On the other hand, Kim Tae-hyun, who was interested in different matters, dragged Lee Hyun-woo to his room and asked related questions.
+On the other hand, Kim Tae-hyun, who was interested in different matters, dragged Lee Hyun-woo to his study and asked related questions.

 “What did you say?
 Why did he suddenly call Ah-young?
 There’s no problem with our joint venture in Japan, is there?”

-“No way?
+“No way.
 I got a call from Japan today, and they said progress is faster than expected, so we might be able to start the portal site and online shopping next month.”

 “That’s good to hear.
 So why did father call Ah-young?”